 8. Dot with the butter cubes.

-9. Place chilled pie crust on top of fruit, centered over filling.
+9. Place chilled pie crust on top of the fruit, centered overfilling.

-10. Trim dough 1/2″ from side of pie plate and tuck dough inside the rim.
+10. Trim dough 1/2″ from the side of the pie plate and tuck dough inside the rim.

 Baking the pandowdy:

 11. Have the oven preheated to 375 degrees

 12. Place pandowdy on a baking sheet just in case of juices bubbling over rim.

 13. Bake for 30 minutes then remove from oven

 This is the fun part!